retgits/acme-serverless-catalog/README.md

 ## Eventing Options

-The catalog service has Lambdas triggered by [Amazon API Gateway](https://aws.amazon.com/api-gateway/)
+The Lambda functions of the catalog service are triggered by [Amazon API Gateway](https://aws.amazon.com/api-gateway/).

 ## Data Stores

-The order service supports the following data stores:
+The catalog service supports the following data stores:

-* [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
-The table can be created using the makefile in [create-dynamodb](./cmd/create-dynamodb).
+* [Amazon DynamoDB](https://aws.amazon.com/dynamodb/): With [Makefile.dynamodb](./deploy/cloudformation), you can run run `make -f Makefile.dynamodb deploy` to create the DynamoDB table.

 ## Using Amazon API Gateway